 Lamar is a tiny town located in the state of Mississippi.
 With a population of 39 people and just one neighborhood, Lamar is the 282nd largest community in Mississippi.

-Because occupations involving physical labor dominate the local economy, Lamar is generally considered to be a blue-collar town.
-0.00% of the Lamar workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Lamar, you'll notice that it is more blue-collar than most other communities in America.
+0.00% of Lamar’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Lamar is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Lamar who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Lamar has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Lamar has few renters and college students.
 But the biggest reason it is quieter in Lamar than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Lamar may be for you.